Acidburn0zzz/configs/README.md

 lollypop: https://github.com/gnumdk/lollypop

 ---
-All scripts and ciónfigs are done by remixing other configs, to use them you need to change directories inside.
+All scripts and configs are done by remixing other configs, to use them you need to change directories inside.
 And Just as they are, without any guarantee!!!